alfonso-presa/WindowsTimeZoneUpdater/README.md

 * geoplugin.net to get the latitude and longitude for the ip.

 * askgeo.com to get the TimeZone information for windows for the latitude and longitude.
+They've kindly provided a free API key to be used in this script.